Rosa DeLauro CT-03

 Personal life

 DeLauro is married to political strategist Stan Greenberg.
 DeLauro has three children and is a grandmother of five.
-At age 80, DeLauro got a tattoo, a purple and red rose design, to celebrate her eldest granddaughter’s 18th birthday.
-As of 2023, she possibly plans to get more tattoos when her four other grandchildren reach age 18, as well.[77]
+At age 80, DeLauro got a tattoo, a purple and red rose design, to celebrate her eldest granddaughter’s eighteenth birthday.
+As of 2023, she possibly plans to get more tattoos when her four other grandchildren reach age eighteen, as well.[83]

-DeLauro was treated for ovarian cancer in 1985.
-She continues to support biomedical research, including efforts to develop a reliable screening test for ovarian cancer.[78]
+DeLauro was treated for ovarian cancer in 1986.[84]
+Because the cancer was caught extremely early at stage 1, she made a full recovery and has been cancer-free for more than 30 years.
+She continues to support biomedical research, including efforts to develop a reliable screening test for ovarian cancer.[85]

 Awards